What is the Fair Debt Collection Practices Act (FDCPA)?

 Is there a way to protect myself from debt collection harassment, if the FDCPA does not apply?

 Yes.
 Various state laws protect consumers from debt collection harassment.
 These laws may apply even if the FDCPA does not.
 You should not have to suffer from debt collection harassment!
-Call the NYC Financial Justice Hotline at 212-925-4929 for advice about your specific situation.
+Call the NYC Financial Justice Hotline at 212-925-4929 (or click here to request assistance) for advice about your specific situation.

 If I am contacted by a debt collector, can I dispute the debt?